NASA-IMPACT/SuryaBench/CoronalExtrapolation/README.md

 Array of shape (2, 91, 91) representing the G and H spherical harmonic coefficients of the coronal PFSS solution, Schmidt normalized.
 Because the files were written in fortran, these are upper triangular matrices when read in C array order.
 We recommend the [PySHTools](https://shtools.github.io/SHTOOLS/) library for working with spherical harmonics in python.

+### HDU #4: Internal Records
+This HDU holds internal records and can be ignored.

 ## Usage

 ## Requirements